yroffin/my-system/README.md

 Simple webapp single page to edit graph, i use it to design all my solution and share with my team graph view of system i support

+It's based on
+- angular io
+- cytoscapejs
+- primeng ... just the best app framework for angular

+PS : all data is stored in browser local storage

 # Demo

 Simply go to https://yroffin.github.io/my-system then load sample.gexf as new graph